Rwn42/Peacock/README.md

 - Linear Memory syntax
 - AST output is presented in readable json
 - Since we are using Deno compiler can be built as single (bulky) executable
+- Global memory supported (in parsing stage only so far)